Ice Has Two Jobs

 Surface Area and Melt Rate

 The rate at which ice melts depends on its surface area relative to its volume.
-Small ice cubes have a high surface area-to-volume ratio and melt quickly, producing faster dilution and faster chilling.
+Small ice cubes have a high surface area-to-volume ratio and melt quickly, producing faster dilution and faster initial chilling.
 Large ice cubes and ice spheres have a much lower surface area-to-volume ratio and melt slowly, chilling efficiently while adding water more gradually.

 Ice for Shaking vs. Serving